Smarter travel for organisations

 Still interested?
 Here's five more:

 - Go electric.
 Whether you're buying or replacing a vehicle, consider an electric vehicle (EVs).
 They can save your organisation money and cut carbon emissions.
-Find out more at Energy Savings Trust - Electric Vehicles.
+Find out more at Energy Saving Trust.

 - Organise a led bike ride or walk.
 Scheduling a walk or cycle at lunchtime (or after work) is a great way to get some exercise and explore the local path network.
 The Council's Smarter Choices Smarter Places programme (see below) can help fund a place on a Cycle Ride Leader course - head to Clubs, groups and training for details of forthcoming courses.
 Cycling Scotland is also offering free cycle ride leader training to any organisation registered as a Cycle Friendly Employer (details above).